 All magnetic locks will work only with DC current, usually 12 to 24 volts.
 Never connect

 current of any voltage.
 You may come across a mag lock that comes with an AC power supply but here the AC voltage is being converted to DC in the lock.
 All magnetic locks are fail safe.
 This means that they need a constant

 source of current to remained locked.
 If power is removed the lock will open.
 If this is a concern

 use a back-up power supply.
 All magnetic locks are silent even when powered and locked.
 300 pound pull magnetic locks work well in light duty installations such as cabinetry.
 In our opinion, mag locks pulling at less than 300 or so are pretty much useless.
 1200 pound pull magnetic locks are great for serious locking and controlled traffic flow on normal sized doors.
+Good quality American made Magnetic locks are just about indestructible.
+Since there are no moving parts very little can go wrong.
+We have installed magnetic locks 30 years ago that are still working perfectly today.
 Important: Magnetic locks can be dangerous with respect to fire and smoke safety if not

 installed properly.
 Before planning an installation it's very important to always check with the "Local Authority Having Jurisdiction" (LAHJ) before progressing.